|MANAGING DIRECTOR & CEO'S REVIEW|

 Banking industry is becoming increasingly competitive.
 Modern and hi-tech business is replacing conventional banking.
 Banks are handling similar financial products.
 Hence, quality services and efficient management will make the difference and help in achieving sustainable growth.

-In order to be successful in the phase of this ever changing competitive arena, our strategy is to continue the business that we do well i.e., better management of our exposure in corporate/ commercial business and diversification of portfolio; expansion of business in potential areas like SME, Agriculture and Retail.
-Venturing of new and innovative ideas like project in Renewable Energy, Energy efficiency pro-friendly environment projects will assist sustainable growth.
-Focus on IT development for efficient customer services and broadening of larger customer base; relentless efforts in mobilization of remittances with an ever increasing network of exchange houses both at home and abroad is also necessary.
+In order to be successful in the phase of this ever changing competitive arena, our strategy is to continue the business that we do well i.e., better management of our exposure in corporate/ commercial business and diversification of portfolio; expansion of business in potential areas like SME, Agriculture and Retail; venturing of new and innovative ideas like project in Renewable Energy and Energy efficiency pro-friendly environment projects will assist sustainable growth; focus on IT development for efficient customer services and broadening of larger customer base; concerted efforts in mobilization of remittances with an ever increasing network of exchange houses both at home and abroad is also necessary.
 We will continuously focus on mobilization of no-cost and low-cost deposits; effective management of operating costs; maximization of fee based income; strengthening our Primary Dealer operations to optimize spin-off earnings.

 We have a professional and dedicated team of management who are well poised to meet the challenges ahead in the stiff competitive banking industry.
-It is our continuous endeavor to be more competitive through implementation of different strategic measures both from short and long term perspectives.
+It is our continuous endeavor and we are also trying to be more competitive through implementation of different strategic measures both from short and long term perspectives.
 I am very much thankful to all my colleagues in the Bank for their profuse help and efforts to attain the corporate vision, mission and strategic objectives by upholding our ingrained institutional core values.
-I acknowledge my debt and gratitude to the respected members of the Board for their valuable and judicious policy support to navigate this institution in the right direction for taking it to a higher place of sustainable growth.
+I acknowledge my debt and gratitude to the respected members of the Board for their valuable and judicious policy support to navigate this institution in the right direction for taking it to a higher place of sustainable growth with competitive edge.